-Vhi Insurance assess likelihoods and the co-incidence of these material risks when using stress and scenario testing to quantify them in the ORSA but there are limitations to the available data and reliability of any such assessments.
-Vhi Insurance allow for this in considering the Company target capital margins.
+Vhi Insurance assesses likelihoods and the co-incidence of these material risks when using stress and scenario testing to quantify them in the ORSA but there are limitations to the available data and reliability of any such assessments.
+It allows for this in considering its target capital margins.